 There's a lot of intense scenes in this.
 The one that sticks out for me is the scene where you find the dead body in the trunk.
 What was it like on set that day?

-This was a crazy day on set.
-Well, night.
 This was a week into our consecutive night shoots, so everybody was turning a little vampiric anyway.
 Then our location was this dodgy underpass of a freeway, which was perfect for the scene, Jon said facetiously at one point it's a "method location", when we showed up I'm pretty sure there was a drug deal going on in the corner, and a couple homeless tents were set up on the other side of the wall, one of the inhabitants would regularly get out to have a piss.
 Then about halfway through the scene where I'm in my underpants discovering a dead body in the trunk of my car, there was a potential biohazard spill round the corner from where we were shooting.
 The smell was overwhelming, a few people had to leave and camp out up the road, because they would have thrown up if they'd stayed around the stink.
 If I were to describe the smell I would say somewhere between a dead fish and a baby's diaper.

 What was it like working with veteran Marshall Teague?